 Biospecimen Repository Core

 The Biospecimen Repository provides long-term storage of clinical and research material in -80º C and liquid nitrogen freezers.
 Transportation of samples to and from the repository is provided for an additional fee.
 Competitive prices are available on

-a per box or per freezer basis in either segregated or non-segregated environments.
+a per-box basis in either segregated or non-segregated environments.

 - Product transportation in IATA-compliant cryogenic shipping containers and accessories

-- Equipment monitoring and on-call manpower for after hour alarms and full disaster recovery plans
+- Equipment monitoring and on-call staff members for after-hour alarms

 The core provides affordable monthly fees inclusive of operation and maintenance, and costs that are proportional to your storage needs.

 Biostatistics provides expertise for the planning, conduct, analysis, and reporting of clinical trials, epidemiologic and population based studies, studies in genetic susceptibility of cancer, and experiments in basic research in the biology of cancer.

 Services also include: advice and consultation in efficient and accurate database design and management of clinical research data; scientific computing for data analysis and scientific graphics; and education in the areas of study design, data collection,